 Tea, coffee and refreshments will be available on the event site.

 Under present covid restrictions presentations are not permitted.
 Should that change then prizes will be presented as soon as possible after each race finishes

 Sprint Race - First 3 men and women in age groups jnr/senior/vet40/vet50/vet 60+

 Standard Distance - First 3 men and women in age groups jnr/senior/vet40/vet50/vet 60+

 There are countless scenarios which may cause a change to the planned arrangements for any race and it is not possible to list them all.
 However the more foreseeable are: Cycle: If part of the cycle course becomes unsuitable then an alternative course will be considered.
 Run: If any part of the run route becomes unsuitable then an alternative route or diversion around the affected part of the route will be considered.
 ANY CHANGES TO THE PLANNED FORMAT OR ROUTE WILL BE POSTED IN THE RACE BRIEFING NOTES AS SOON AS THEY ARE KNOWN.

 British Triathlon Day Membership

 If you are not a current British Triathlon Race License holder you should have paid an additional £5 for BT day membership when entered the race .
 This is an electronic version of the day_membership form.
 We will have this recorded on the registration sheets and you do not need to print it and bring it with you..If you did not pay the additional £5 and you do not have a race licence then you will have to pay the additional £5 at registration.

 Extra Rules For Sprint Race

-The sprint race is draft-legal, which means that you are allowed to take pace off other riders of the same gender and on the same lap as yourself.
+The sprint race is draft-legal (covid rules permitting), which means that you are allowed to take pace off other riders of the same gender and on the same lap as yourself.
 Fore safety reasons there are also additional rules governing the type of bike you can use.
 You must make sure your bike complies.
 If it does not you will not be allowed to race.
 Check the rules here